AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 Let's Try It

-Here, we'll connect in the Oregon region (AWS:us-west-2, Google Cloud:us-west1).
-For a simple setup, we'll assume that you have VPC subnets in the Oregon region on both AWS and Google Cloud.
-We'll also assume that you have already set up a Direct Connect Gateway on AWS and a Cloud Router on Google Cloud.
+Here, we'll try connecting in the Oregon region (AWS: us-west-2, Google Cloud: us-west1).
+For simplicity, we'll assume you already have VPC subnets in the Oregon region on both AWS and Google Cloud.
+We'll also assume you already have a Direct Connect Gateway on AWS and a Cloud Router on Google Cloud.

-While there was no console available on Google Cloud during the preview, it seems a console has been prepared with GA.
+During the preview, there was no console available on Google Cloud, but it seems a console has been created with GA.

 AWS Preparation